jameslamb/conference-notes/ODSC/odsc-west-2020.md

 - SqueezeNet: trying to get the same performance gains as AlexNet, but with less parameters
 - "when I think about why we've had big improvements in deep learning, I don't think of innovation in neural net architectures as a major reason"
 - he thinks the hardware improvements have been the most important factor in improved performance from DL
-- Deepscale - aquired by Tesla
+- Deepscale - acquired by Tesla
     - "Why Tesla quietly acquired deepscale, a company specializing in 'squeezing' AI"
 - ClickIt: a Chrome plugin that thinks it can identify a piece of clothing from a Youtube video
 - natural language understanding: GLUE benchmark